PC 273D – California Child Abuse

 What If My Child Falsely Accuses Me of Abuse?

-With so many laws restricting the ways in which parents can discipline their children as well as the widespread information distribute to kids to help the abused get help, there are some instances in which innocent parents are accused by their children of committing child abuse.
+With so many laws restricting the ways in which parents can discipline their children as well as the widespread information distributed to kids to help the abused get help, there are some instances in which innocent parents are accused by their children of committing child abuse.
 In these cases, you may have several opportunities to show that your child is lying about you and your treatment of them.

 Children, especially ones in their early teens or teenage years, have a lot of emotion that they simply do not know how to deal with.
 Feelings of resentment can build up and become overwhelming, leading to really bad decisions.

 An experienced domestic violence defense attorney will be able to evaluate the evidence for and against you to help expose flaws in the prosecutor’s case if you have been charged with PC 273D.
 In instances of false allegations, hiring a skilled lawyer can be extremely beneficial.
 Your innocence may likely rely upon the level of investigation and representation you have on your side.

 If an attorney can convince a judge and/or jury that your child’s statements do not match up with reality, your charges may be dropped and your case dismissed.